rjellis/pijp-dti/README.md

 **Open a GUI to QC the tissue segmentation**

 Runs WarpQC if **Pass** is submitted.
-Queues up cases where MaskQC is passed or edited cases where RoiStats has an outcome of 'Redone.'
+Queues up cases where RoiStats is done.

 ### WarpQC